Elma Ström: Career

-Elma Ström made her debut at the Royal Swedish Opera in 1841, was contracted in 1843, and engaged at the Royal Opera in from 1843 to 1851.
+Elma Ström made her debut at the Royal Swedish Opera in 1841, was contracted in 1843, and engaged at the Royal Opera from 1843 to 1851.
 Among her best-known parts were that of Agathe in Friskytten.
 She was described as a beautiful singer with a great soprano, but her career was short and given as an example of a great talent destroyed by too high expectations.
 Because she was regarded as the perhaps most promising talent after the departure of Henriette Widerberg and Jenny Lind, great pressure was put upon her by the management to replace them before her voice was fully trained, which resulted in her voice cracking and her career ending before she had the full chance to develop it.
 She was replaced at the Royal Opera by Mathilda Ebeling and Julie Berwald.

 After departing from the opera in 1851, she was active as a stage actress for a few years, but did not achieve enough success to be given a contract.
 She married the artist Lars Theodor Billing in 1846 and became the mother of the painter Anna Billing.
 She died in Stockholm.